-Radiative Heat Transfer in Finite Cylindrical Media
+Radiative Heat Transfer in Finite Cylindrical Media - PI Method

-This application uses the discrete ordinates method (DOM) to solve a 3D radiative transfer problem in an emitting, absorbing, and linearly anisotropic-scattering finite cylindrical medium.
-Using the S6 quadrature of DOM leads to accurate results, which are needed in combined modes of heat transfer.
-The calculated incident radiation and heat fluxes agree well with published results obtained by transformed integral methods (see Ref.
-1).
-In addition, the Heat Transfer Module's DOM formulation easily handles the effects of boundary emission and reflection.
+This application uses the P1 approximation to solve a 3D radiative transfer problem in an emitting, absorbing, and linearly anisotropic-scattering finite cylindrical medium.
+The calculated incident radiation and heat fluxes are compared to the results obtained with the highly accurate S6 discrete ordinates method (see Radiative Heat Transfer in Finite Cylindrical Media).
+The results obtained with this method show fairly good agreement with published results obtained by transformed integral methods (see Ref.
+1) for optically thick media.